 The changes, in relative to HEVC WD3d8, provided below are proposed.

-3.xx clean decoding refresh (CDR) access unit: An access unit in which the primary coded picture is a CDR picture.
+3.xx clean random access (CRA) access unit: An access unit in which the primary coded picture is a CRA picture.

-3.xx clean decoding refresh (CDR) picture: A coded picture containing only slices with I slice types that causes the decoding process to mark all reference pictures except the current CDR picture as "unused for reference" immediately before the decoding of the first picture following the current CDR with an output order greater than the current CDR picture.
-All coded pictures that follow a CDR picture in output order can be decoded without inter prediction from any picture that precedes the CDR picture in output order.
-All coded pictures with output order smaller than the current CDR are not affected by the deferred marking process.
+3.xx clean random access (CRA) picture: A coded picture containing only I slices and for which each slice has nal_unit_type equal to 4, which also indicates that all coded pictures that follow a CRA picture in both decoding order and output order can be decoded without inter prediction from any picture that precedes the CRA picture in decoding order.

 4 Abbreviations